What Are Bots and Botnets?

 The primary stages of building a botnet consist of a few steps, including:

-• Prep and Expose: hacker exploits a vulnerability to expose users to malware.
+• Prep and Expose: hacker exploits a vulnerability to expose users to malware threat types.

 • Infect: User devices are infected with malware that can take control of their device.

-• Activate: Hackers mobilize infected devices to carry out attacks.
+• Activate: Hackers mobilize infected devices to carry out attacks and other threats.

 The aim of most bot attacks is financial gain, while others are done purely for recognition.
-Some attacks that can be launched after a computer has been taken over as a bot include:
+Attacks that can be launched after a computer has been taken over as a bot include:

-• Spambot: One of the most common uses of a bot, a spambot is a machine that automatically distributes spam emails.
-Mostly, these emails contain advertisements for products or computer viruses themselves.
+• Spambot: This is a machine that automatically distributes spam emails.
+These spear phishing emails (where a link leads you to a malicious URL) mostly contain advertisements for products or computer viruses.

-• Denial-of-service attacks invade a network or Internet service provider to disrupt service.
-The attacker infects as many computers as possible to create a bigger botnet network.
+• Denial-of-Service Attacks: These invade a network or Internet service provider to disrupt a service, infecting as many computers as possible to create a more extensive botnet network.

-• Spyware: malware that can be used to gain information from its target or targets, from passwords and credit card information to the physical data contained within files.
-A bot herder can sell this data on the black market, and if a bot herder gains control of a corporate network, they may be able to sell the “rights” to their bank accounts and intellectual property.
+• Spyware: This is malware that can be used to gain information from its target/s through obtaining passwords, credit card information, and file data, whether digital or physical.
+A bot herder can sell this data on the black market.
+Gaining control of a corporate network allows the bot herder to sell the “rights” to certain compromised accounts with banking information and intellectual property.

-• Click Fraud: a form of remote control that can allow a bot herder to surreptitiously click links on Web sites and online advertising, bolstering numbers for advertisers and producing more money.
+• Click Fraud: This remote control can allow a bot herder to surreptitiously click links on websites and online advertising, bolstering numbers for advertisers and producing more money.

 • Dial-up Bots: Dial-up bots aim to connect to dial-up modems and force them to dial phone numbers.
 The intention is to tie up the line, eventually causing the user to change numbers or dial 1-900 numbers to rack up charges on someone’s bill.

-Email spam needs as many working email addresses as they can find.
-Email address harvesting is carried out by bots that scan web pages, look for text that follows the email address format (text + @ symbol + domain), and copy that text into the spammer's database of targets.
+Email spam services need as many working email addresses as they can find.
+Email address harvesting is carried out by bots that scan web pages, look for text that follows the email address format (texComputer Monitor screen, concept of spam emailt + @ symbol + domain), and copy that text into the spammer's database of targets, resulting in compromised accounts that now work in favor of the spam attacker.

 Many bots are active on social media platforms and will send messages or create posts promising free items, product deals, adult content, or other offers.
 They might also like, share, or retweet spam posts or leave spam comments on unrelated posts.
-Social spam bots operate via fake accounts or compromised real user accounts.
-A spam bot may also copy a legitimate user's profile picture to make a bot account appear more legitimate.
+Social spam bots operate via fake accounts or real users who now have compromised accounts.
+A spam bot may copy a legitimate user's profile picture to make a bot account appear more trustworthy.

 How Can I Protect Against Botnet Attacks?

-Botnet malware threats pose a significant risk to the safety of yourself and others, so you must know how to protect yourself.
-Software protections and minor changes to your computer habits can help.
-Some tips for protecting yourself against botnets include:
+Botnet malware email threats pose a significant risk to the safety of yourself and others, so you must know how to protect yourself.
+Email security software, malware protection, and minor changes to your computer habits can help.
+Here are some tips:cybersec bestvpractices

 • Improve all user passwords for smart devices.
-Using complex and lengthy passwords will keep your devices safer than weak and short passwords.
+Using complex and lengthy passwords to have a secure email will keep your devices safer than weak and short passwords.

-• Avoid buying devices with weak security, as many cheap smart home gadgets prioritize user convenience over security.
+• Avoid buying devices with weak email security, as many cheap smart home gadgets prioritize user convenience over integrating proper email security services.

 • Update admin settings and passwords across all your devices.
-You’ll want to check all possible privacy and security options on anything that connects device-to-device or to the internet.
-Without updates to custom login credentials and private connectivity, hackers can breach and infect each of your connected devices.
+You’ll want to check all possible privacy-enhancing and email security technologies options on anything that connects device-to-device or to the internet.
+Without updates to custom login credentials and private connectivity, hackers can infect each of your connected devices through email security breaches.

-• Be wary of any email attachments.
-The best approach is to completely avoid downloading attachments.
-When downloading an attachment, carefully investigate and verify the sender’s email address.
-Also, consider using antivirus software that proactively scans attachments for malware before downloading.
+• Be wary of any email attachments, and when you can, avoid downloading them.
+If you must access the file, carefully investigate and verify the sender’s email address.
+Consider using anti-virus and anti-phishing software that proactively scans attachments for malware before downloading.

 • Never click links in any message you receive.
-Texts, emails, and social media messages can all be reliable vehicles for botnet malware.
-Manually entering the link into the address bar will help avoid DNS cache poisoning and drive-by downloads.
+Texts, emails, and social media messages can be vehicles for botnet malware.
+Manually entering the link into the address bar will help avoid Domain Name System (DNS) cache poisoning and drive-by downloads.

 • Install effective antivirus software.
-A strong internet security suite will help to protect your computer against Trojans and other threats.
+A robust internet email security suite will help to protect your computer against Trojans and other email threats.
 Be sure to get a product that covers all your devices, including Android phones and tablets.

 The profitability and nature of botnet attacks make them a favorite among hackers.
 Botnets are challenging to detect, even for experienced users.
-A sign of botnet compromise may be a frequently unresponsive browser or a spike in error reports.
-So, a preemptive defense strategy against botnets is the most effective option for preventing attacks.
+Indicators of compromise include a frequently unresponsive browser or a spike in error reports.
+Having a preemptive defense strategy in place to ensure malware protection against botnets is an effective option for preventing attacks.
+Here are some spam email threats about which you should know:

 Email Spamming

 Hackers use email to spread malware using unsolicited attachments or links as invitations to join a botnet.
-Credential harvesting trojans, such as spoofed login pages for Google Drive, are the leading cause behind this method.
-Once the account has been compromised, worms and drive-by downloads can also be spread from that account.
+Credential harvesting trojans, such as spoofed email login pages for Google Drive, are the leading cause behind this method.
+Attackers will spread worms and drive-by downloads once they can access a compromised account.

 Botnet Defense

-Add multi-factor authentication (MFA) to your email, then guard it further with an authenticator app.
-This protects you from the mass identity theft botnets are often designed for.
+Add Multi-Factor Authentication (MFA) to your email, then guard it further with an authenticator app.
+This protects you from the mass identity theft for which botnets are often designed.

 Click Fraud

-The most profitable undertaking is click Fraud, which generates over $20 million monthly profit.
-Bot herders often create fake websites to advertise for third-parties for profit.
-Botmasters earn a percentage of advertising fees for every click on an advertisement executed by a bot in a botnet.
+The most profitable undertaking is Click Fraud, which generates over $20 million in monthly profit.
+Bot herders often create fake websites to advertise for third parties, and botmasters earn a percentage of advertising fees for every click on an ad executed by a bot within the network.

 Botnet Defense

-Secure your Wifi with a strong VPN.
-This creates an encrypted tunnel that is nearly impossible for hackers to penetrate.
+Secure your Wifi with a strong VPN that creates an encrypted tunnel that is nearly impossible for hackers to penetrate.

 Minecraft Inspired Denial-of-Service Attacks

-On October 12, 2016, a massive distributed denial-of-service attack left most internet inaccessible on the east coast.
-The attack was the work of the Mirai botnet after authorities initially feared it was the work of a hostile nation-state.
-This attack was originally created to make money off Minecraft aficionados before it grew more powerful than its creators thought possible.
+On October 12, 2016, a massive Distributed Denial-of-Service (DDoS) attack left most of the internet inaccessible on the East Coast of the United States.
+While authorities originally fearemirai botnet news headlined that the attack resulted from a hostile nation-state, upon further investigation, they learned it was instead the Mirai botnet’s work, initially created to make money off Minecraft aficionados before it grew more powerful than its creators thought possible.

-Most malware ecosystems stem from Eastern European organized crime or mirai botnet news headlinenation-state intelligence services.
+Most malware ecosystems stem from Eastern European organized crime or nation-state intelligence services.
 Paras Jha became interested in how DDoS attacks could be used for profit before launching a series of minor attacks against his university's systems.
-The attacks were timed to match important events like registration and midterms while trying to convince them to hire him to mitigate those attacks.
+The attacks were timed to match important events like registration and midterms, and he would then convince the university to hire him to mitigate attacks.

-He was also a Minecraft player known to have opportunities to make money by hosting Minecraft game servers.
-This leads to running skirmishes where hosts launch DDoS attacks against their rivals, hoping to knock their servers offline and attract their business.
+Jha was also a Minecraft player known for making money by hosting Minecraft game servers.
+This leads to running skirmishes where hosts launch DDoS attacks against their rivals, hoping to knock their servers offline and attract viewers and business.

 Mirai was another iteration of a series of malware botnet packages that Jha and his friends developed.
 Mirai encapsulated clever techniques, including the list of hardcoded passwords.

-In December 2016, Jha and his associates pleaded guilty to crimes related to the Mirai attacks.
-Unfortunately, the code was released to the wild by then and used as building blocks for further botnet controllers.
+In December 2016, Jha and his associates pleaded guilty to the Mirai attacks and related crimes.
+Unfortunately, the code was already out and about, serving as a building block for further botnet controllers.

 Keep Learning About Bot & Botnet Protection